 The Songo Mnara survey employed STPs on a 50 m grid, with pedestrian survey covering the space in between.
-The 50 m interval between STPs enabled the survey to capture all sites above 0.25 ha (Krakker et al. 1983), a size corresponding to the smallest archaeologically identified levels of Swahili settlement (Fleisher 2003; Pawlowicz 2017).
-The relatively short interval enabled the survey to catch evidence of spatially restricted loci of activity, important for an approach where recovering land-use patterns and evidence of routine, daily practices was as significant as identifying settlements.
+The 50 m interval between STPs enabled the survey to capture any site above 0.25 ha (Krakker et al. 1983), a size corresponding to the smallest archaeologically identified levels of Swahili settlement (Fleisher 2003; Pawlowicz 2017).
+The relatively short interval would also catch evidence of many spatially restricted loci of activity, important for an approach where recovering land-use patterns and evidence of routine, daily practices was as significant as identifying settlements.

 Songo Mnara Island is an outcrop of Neogene-period fossilized coral limestone (Nicholas et al. 2006) covered by a generally shallow but highly variable soil deposit.
 An effect of this geology was that, while cultural material was buried at depths over half a meter in many locations, some tests were located in spots with little or no soil at all.
-The latter was particularly the case over much of the southeastern portion of Songo Mnara, where walkover exploration was able to confirm expectations from geological maps that the surface was bare coral or a thin (<10 cm) soil layer, covered with a dense thorn-brush thicket, akin to the uncultivated, unoccupied pori or uwanda land described for Zanzibar (Middleton 1961: 11).
-Areas of exposed coral were subject to both pedestrian survey and 5-m dog-leash surface collections at the same 50-m interval.
-The testing of exposed coral areas enabled the survey ultimately to exclude much of the bare coral portions of the island that dominate its southeast.
+Areas of exposed coral were subject to pedestrian survey and intensive dogleash surface collections of all artifacts from a closely investigated 2-m radius circle around points on the 50-m grid.
+Exposed coral was a particular challenge over much of the southeastern portion of Songo Mnara, where walkover exploration confirmed expectations from geological maps that the surface was bare coral or a thin (<10 cm) soil layer, akin to the uncultivated, unoccupied pori or uwanda land described for Zanzibar (Middleton 1961: 11), and covered with a dense thorn-brush thicket, which was distinct from the vegetation elsewhere on the island and mostly impassable.
+These factors meant it was not possible to survey the area in a manner consistent with the rest of the island, or indeed for it to have been a likely location of much past activity.
 However, the site of Mwanikiwambi, whose standing architecture was described by Pradines and Blanchard (2005), is located on an inlet of this area with deeper soil.

-While the bare-coral-limestone area was excluded from the survey, the parameters of the survey were extended to include the adjacent island of Sanje ya Majoma, adding about two km2 to the overall survey universe.
+The parameters of the survey were extended to include the adjacent island of Sanje ya Majoma, adding about two km2 to the overall survey universe.
 In part, that decision came from the geographic relationship of the islands; they are only separated by about 1 km across mangrove swamp and a narrow channel, such that Sanje ya Majoma has sometimes incorrectly been represented as being part of Songo Mnara Island (see discussion in Pradines and Blanchard 2005).
 It also rested upon recognition of the close social relationship of the inhabitants of the two islands in the present.
 That closeness is possible because the channel between the islands can be traversed within a matter of minutes by canoe, such that the possibility for daily interaction between their populations existed.